Elon Musk lashes out at Thai cave rescuer with unfounded claim

-Billionaire tech entrepreneur Elon Musk, the CEO of several high-profile American companies, broadcast to his 22 million social media followers on Sunday an unfounded and disparaging claim about an expert cave diver who criticized a miniature submarine he made.
+Billionaire tech entrepreneur Elon Musk, the CEO of several high-profile American companies, broadcast to his 22 million social media followers on Sunday an unfounded and disparaging claim about an expert caver who criticized a miniature submarine he made.

 Musk attacked Vernon Unsworth, who helped in the rescue mission that saved 12 boys and their soccer coach from a flooding Thai cave.

-He called Unsworth, a British diver, who lives in Thailand, a "pedo" or pedophile in a now-deleted tweet.
+He called Unsworth, a British caver, who lives in Thailand, a "pedo" or pedophile in a now-deleted tweet.
 The unfounded claim came after Unsworth called Musk's miniature sub a "PR stunt."

 There is no indication that Musk's statement is true, and he provided no justification or proof to back up his claim.
 Unsworth couldn't be reached for comment.

-The experienced diver whose knowledge of the Thum Luang cave system helped pinpoint the boys location had said in an earlier interview with CNN that Musk's miniature escape pod "had absolutely no chance of working."
+The experienced caver whose knowledge of the Thum Luang cave system helped pinpoint the boys location had said in an earlier interview with CNN that Musk's miniature escape pod "had absolutely no chance of working."

 He can "stick his submarine where it hurts," Unsworth said during the interview in Thailand.

-Note: Correction: A previous version of this article incorrectly identified Unsworth as a diver.